gorn/rspreadsheet/DEVEL_BLOG.md

 ## Known Issues
   * currently there is a confusing syntax @worksheet.rows(1).cells[5] which returns a cell object in SIXT column, which is not intended.
 It is side effecto of Row#cells returning an array

+## Release notes

+  2017-01
+  * bug corrected: inserted row was not empty, but rather copy of the row below.

 ## Developing this gem